Deep0Thinking/2nd-Minima/archive.md

 </div>
 ```

-And please note that the `src` value in every display item are `src="https://thumbs.gfycat.com/MellowEvergreenAfricanelephant-size_restricted.gif"` , and that link address determines the cover of the corresponding item, so you use the same method of **Instruction part 1** stated in the [**about**](https://deep0thinking.github.io/2nd-Minima/about.html) page to change the cover.
+The link in `src` in the display item `src="https://deep0thinking.com/wp-content/uploads/2024/01/Hover-on-me.jpg"` is your chosen image that determines the cover of the corresponding item, it can be an URL like this: `https://deep0thinking.com/wp-content/uploads/2024/01/my-first-post.jpg` or a local file path like this: `/assets/img/my-first-post.jpg`. ***(Attention: Please make sure to use the correct link format, or the thumbnail would not be able to display.)***

-Finally, after getting familiar with these procedure, you can delete this instruction part (from `<h3 style="color: red">Instruction part begins</h3>` to `<h3 style="color: red">Instruction part ends</h3>`) safely.
+Feel free to remove these instructions once you're familiar with the setup.

 <h3 style="color: red">Instruction part ends</h3>